william-mckeon/OpenAgent-frontend/README.md

 `openagent-frontend` is the **user interface layer** of the OpenAgent system.
 It is a lean Streamlit web app that renders the chat experience, tracks in-session conversation state, and consumes a streaming response from [`openagent-api`](../openagent-api).
 That is the entire job.

 This repo is scoped to the UI only.
 It has no model, no persona, no inference code, no database, no auth backend.
-It does not own the agent identity—the persona is owned upstream by `openagent-api`.
+It does not own the agent identity — the persona is owned upstream by `openagent-api`.
 What lives here:

 - The **Streamlit chat UI** that users talk to
 - The **HTTP/SSE client** that streams responses from `openagent-api`